Already have labs? Get a free clinical review Upload now

 The best answer to “should I lose weight before building muscle” is usually to lose fat while you strength train and keep protein high.
 If you have obesity or major joint pain, prioritize weight loss for health and training tolerance, then push harder on muscle gain once your body can handle more volume and intensity.

-If progress feels unusually hard, do not guess—use objective data (waist, training performance, sleep) and consider clinician-guided evaluation when symptoms suggest a medical issue, including repeat early-morning testosterone testing when appropriate.[4]
+If progress feels unusually hard, do not guess. use objective data (waist, training performance, sleep) and consider clinician-guided evaluation when symptoms suggest a medical issue, including two early-morning hormone evaluations that include total testosterone, direct free testosterone, LH, and FSH when appropriate.[4]

 References